 Take the time to really feel and perceive what is happening in each segment.
 This will lead you to a pleasant heaviness and hopefully a restful sleep!

-Additional tip: The body scan can be performed wonderfully on your ShaktiMat, which you simply place on your bed.
+Additional tip: The Body Scan can be wonderfully practiced on your ShaktiMat which you simply place on your bed.
 Essential oils from a diffuser, such as camomile or lavender, provide that extra feeling of well-being.

 Progressive muscle relaxation to help you fall asleep